Unlocking Speed: Squats for Runners - The Science Behind Stronger Strides

 So what does a good squat look like?
 Let’s break down the anatomy of a squat:

-Just like how in running we talk about getting solid midstance, with squatting, mastering that midrange (around 90 degrees of hip flexion) is incredibly helpful!
 My FREE Glute Accelerator Crash Course helps you do exactly that.
 Over 7 days, we progress through my favorite yet simple glute exercises that will have you really feeling your glutes work by finding that length in your mid range.
 You'll go from heavy and clunky to strong, fluid and powerful in your stride by unlocking this powerful skill!

 I see it go wrong in 2 main ways: